 I have had a life-long love affair with words.
-As a child, I loved to sit for hours perusing through the Webster’s Dictionary, fascinated with how many words we have versus how many we actually know and use.
+As a child, I loved to sit for hours perusing through the Webster’s Dictionary, fascinated with how many words there are versus how many we actually know and use.
 But, as many times happens with adolescent boys, I soon found other interests that misdirected me and led me through doors I hadn’t then imagined.
 I also love psychology.
 The human brain and it’s sciences intrigue me.
-I always thought I would grow up to be a psychiatrist so initially I began college with a major in pre-med which would be necessary to take that path.
+I always thought I would grow up to be a psychiatrist so initially I began my college experience with a major in pre-med which would be necessary to take that path.

 A few short years later, I was married and moving to a small town West of Nashville and wearing a similar brown uniform.
 I went from policing in a city of 80k to a rural county sheriff’s office with a total county population of about 25k.
 After a couple years, Governor Ned Ray McWherter initiated an innovative new program called the Governors Drug & Violent Crimes Task Force.
 I was immediately hooked, was hired as one of it’s first undercover field agents, and began my new career in Drug Enforcement.

-Eventually, I would have the opportunity to take over another Task Force as it’s Project Director which is how I landed in Shelbyville.
+Eventually, I would have the opportunity to take over another Task Force as it’s Project Director which is how I landed in Shelbyville, Tennessee.
 Prior to that, I had brought a son into this world, divorced, and started a side business building and selling PC’s.
 While working in drug enforcement, my early interests in psychology led me to seek numerous specialized courses in interview and interrogation methods as well as graphology which combined my fascination with words and my love of psychology.
 I re-entered a university and changed my major to Criminal Justice.

-During those years, I saw and experienced a side of life that is perhaps unique but for the few who work in that world.
+During those years, I saw and experienced a side of life that is perhaps unique, except perhaps for the few who work in that world.
 On one hand, I had to hold myself to a high standard of ethics, on the other hand, I had to play the role of an unethical person.
 The dichotomy of those expectations along with the stresses of operating in the shadows – then managing and directing those operations – helped to create the man who write’s the words that you are reading today.

 I also used the opportunity to become better trained.
 We had an enormous training budget which I used to my benefit.
-In a relatively short period of time, I attended more than 2500 hours of specialized and advanced level training courses in advanced level undercover operations, to interview and interrogation skills, police commander courses, firearms instructor, police sniper, police instructor, swat, bomb and arson, meth labs, you name it.
+In a relatively short period of time, I attended more than 2500 hours of specialized and advanced level training courses in advanced level undercover operations, interview and interrogation skills, police commander courses, firearms instructor, police sniper, police instructor, swat, bomb and arson, meth labs, you name it.

 I also began development of a proprietary combat handgun shooting system.
 I would later go on to produce a military white paper on that system and teach it to both U.S. and foreign military personnel at home and abroad.
-I didn’t slow down long enough to realize it but I was developing diabetes.
+I didn’t slow down long enough to realize it but I was developing Type II diabetes.

 Both my paternal grandparents had lived with it so not only was I familiar with it but I was probably also genetically predisposed to get it.
 My lifestyle of working late nights, eating fast food, and working undercover in bars wasn’t really contributing to a healthy lifestyle.
 My father died of cancer when I was a senior in High School so after I had begun to feel the effects of high blood sugar, I had convinced myself that I too had cancer.
 I was a very sick guy.
 My sickness contributed to high stress in my job and when an opportunity came my way to go into the private sector and make more money doing the same thing but as a business owner, I jumped at the chance.
 I became a licensed private investigator.

 I have so many interesting and hilarious stories from those days, of course at the expense of those unwitting imbecile’s who graced the pages of my investigative contracts, and I hope to share a few of those along the way.
 I am a quick writer and a competent typist who can literally type nearly as fast as my mind can formulate the words.
 So, whatever pops up in my head at the moment is generally what I write about.
+My blog is all over the place because my life has been all over the place.

 My diabetes led me to go back to law enforcement in order to be eligible for group health insurance.
 Working for myself, and still relatively young, I hadn’t yet made the connection between insurance and stability so I closed my full-time private investigation business and went back to work as a police detective sergeant.
 I kept my license and worked PI cases on the side.